DUB SIREN - £85

 Seeing as Dub Sirens seem to suddenly be the coolest thing since sliced bread and virtually everyone on the planet appears to either want one or is building one, we thought we'd have a go at putting some together ourselves.
 Never let it be said that we're not on the very cutting edge of fashion! ;-)

 Unlike certain sellers of circuitbent kit, who shall remain nameless, we have actually built a siren circuit from scratch using timer IC's instead of just buying one of those 6 sound car sirens for £2 from ebay and rehousing it in a new box.
-This results in a far more warmer & more analogue sounding siren than you would otherwise get.

 The machine essentially consists of a single oscillator analogue synth with LFO, all controlled by 2 switches, 1 button and 4 knobs.